vix-4800/syntra/README.md

 The PHPStan health check reads from `config/phpstan.neon` by default, so tweak that file to customize analysis settings.

+You can customize the list of debug function names or TODO tags by editing the `debug_functions` and `todo_tags` arrays for their commands in `config.php`.

 ## 💡 Tips & Best Practices

 ### Safety First